simphotonics/generic_enum/README.md

     300: MEDIUM,
     600: HIGH,
   });
 }
 ```
 In principle, the creation of the `valueMap`, and additional methods for serialization
 could be done with a source code generator (see package built_value).
 At least for simple value types (the most common use-case) it is straightforward
-to serialize the value and retrieve the instance via the `valueMap`.
+to serialize the value and retrieve the `GenericEnum` instance via the `valueMap`.

 ## Usage
 `GenericEnum` instances and their value are **compile-time constants** and can be